New Client Special – One Free IV Add-in (Up to a $30 Value) Schedule Now

 While we often associate dehydration with the summer, you can get dehydrated any time of year.
 Learn the common causes and signs of dehydration.

 Losing more fluid than you take in can lead to dehydration.
+Often, people simply don’t drink enough water throughout the day.
 Certain conditions can contribute to dehydration, such as:

 In these cases, you often don’t replace what you lose because you aren’t thirsty, you feel weak or you worry about getting nauseous.
 Exercising outdoors during hot weather can also lead to dehydration.